Top Questions to Ask Before Hiring a Mesothelioma Lawyer

 Mesothelioma patients can apply for expedited Social Security disability benefits.
 Our Patient Advocates offer free assistance with this process.

-You also may be eligible for workers’ compensation benefits.
+You may also be eligible for workers’ compensation benefits.
 Each state’s laws vary.
 Your state workers’ compensation board can provide more information.
-A mesothelioma attorney also can help you consider your options.
+A mesothelioma attorney can help you consider your options.

 Can I still sue if I file another type of claim?

 Maybe.
 If you file certain claims, you might also be able to sue the manufacturer of the asbestos product responsible for your illness.
-These claims may include disability or veteran’s benefits.
+These claims may include workers’ compensation, disability or veterans benefits.
 Contact a mesothelioma lawyer for assistance.

 Back to the Top